National Trust Cadbury Easter Egg Hunt

 It’s easy to do your own Easter Egg Hunt and if the weather’s nice you can do it outside but if it’s not there’s no reason why you can’t do one inside.

 Here’s What You’ll Need:

-• Mini chocolate eggs or small toys if you want to go chocolate free
+• Mini chocolate eggs or small non plastic toys if you want to go chocolate free

 I’ve put together a free printable with Indoor clues that you can print out and hide the eggs in some of the places I’ve suggested below and I’ve also included some blank ones that you can write your own clues on.

 • In shoes